FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 ### `debian/compat`

-We'll explain this file in a later tutorial.
+We'll explain this file in tutorial 3.
 For now just understand that it must contain the magic number "9".

 ~~~bash
 echo 9 > debian/compat